StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 As an application, a machine learning microservice has been chosen, that predicts house prices in the Boston-area.
 The microservice can be reached via a json-formatted call, an example is given in `test_prediction.sh`.

 ## Section I: Project Overview
 In this project the rolling-deployment pattern is implemented in a cloud-native fashion with Jenkins and a set of services of Amazon Web Services.
-A machine learning microservic is containerized inside a continuous integration & deployment pipeline.
+A machine learning microservice is containerized inside a continuous integration & deployment pipeline.
 After running static code analysis (_linting_ of the python- and docker-artifacts), the docker-image must be build and pushed to the docker-hub.

 Two environments must be created, which must be equal: One environment serves for testing of the deployed application and the other one serves as a production environment which must be accessible all day and night by customers.
 In order to make sure, development errors do not sneak into production, any change to the application must be deployed & tested in the test-environment before being deployed in the production environment.
 Since the test- and the production-environment are equal, a validation in the test-environment gives the organization the necessary confidence to deploy in the production environment just after testing has finished with _OK-results_.